babangsund/babangsund.com/src/blog/relay_local_state_management_3.md

 2. [Global state - controlling the drawer](/relay_local_state_management_2)
 3. *You are here*.

-If you're unfamiliar with state using [Relay](https://relay.dev/), I recommend you take the time to read part 1 and 2, first.
+If you're unfamiliar with state using [Relay](https://relay.dev/), I recommend you take the time to read part 1 and 2 first.

 ![back to the future](https://images.unsplash.com/photo-1530981279185-9f0960715267?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=3900&q=80)

 When using Relay for state, I generally consider it inadvisable to use it in the context of local component scope.
-React does it very well and on the surface, Relay has very little to offer in comparison.
+React does it very well, and on the surface, Relay has very little to offer in comparison.

 With that being said, I want to share how I've recently used Relay to drastically simplify a complicated dialog implementation.
-Reading that, you might be thinking: "How can a dialog be complicated, and how could it possibly warrant the use of something like Relay state"
+Reading that, you might be thinking: "How can a dialog be complicated, and how could it possibly warrant the use of something like Relay state?"

 Well, let's take a look at the specs.